Ltheus/personal-blog/README.md

 ## Functionalities
 The website has two main functionalities:
  - The homepage, where the viewer can read information and facts about the developer and;
- - The API page, where the viewer can click the "Search for random Pokémon" button and find information about a random Pokémon among the thousand existing ones.
+ - The PokéAPI Card, inside the left-side drawer, where the user can click "Find Pokémon" to get a random Pokémon, with it's name and Pokedex number.

-<sup>\* In case you want to find more about any Pokémon, check out [this page](https://https://pokemondb.net/).</sup>
+<sup>\* In case you want to find more about any Pokémon, check out the [Pokémon DataBase](https://https://pokemondb.net/).</sup>

 ## Installation and execution
 To install the application, follow this simple 3-step guide: